growilabs/growi-docs/docs/en/cloud/securitycheck.md

 # Security Document

 ## Answers to Security Document

 If you need a check sheet to verify your security status when using GROWI.cloud, please see below.

 ### Customers Can Fill In The Check Sheet by Themselves by Referring To The Completed Check Sheet

-You can download a security checklist that conforms to the "Cloud Service Level Checklist" by Japan's Ministry of Economy, Trade and Industry and the "How to Create a Secure Website 7th Edition Revised" by the Information-technology Promotion Agency, Japan (IPA).
+You can download a security checklist that conforms to the "Cloud Service Level Checklist" by Japan's Ministry of Economy, Trade and Industry and the "How to Create a Secure site 7th Edition Revised" by the Information-technology Promotion Agency, Japan (IPA).
 The downloaded documents are written in Japanese.

 - [Security Check Sheet - Ministry of Economy, Trade and Industry（GROWI.cloud）](/attachment/62a81eb085dede40856615b0)